lukecobbin/powershell/README.md

+Remote_file.ps1 is a powershell script for checking the existence of a remote file on a list of servers.
-Remote_file_check.ps1 is a powershell script for checking the existence of a remote file on a list of servers.
+Remote_file_check.ps1 is a powershell script for checking the existence of a remote file on a list of servers (Servers.txt) It will then give the option to delete the file if required.

 Requires a "Servers.txt" file with the list of server names